 I feel the root cause for delay is in how we perceive a software solution and how we design applications.
 The behaviour pattern around Human-Computer Interaction has changed considerably with the Gen Z being born digital.
 For them, Touch is a seamless extension of the physical world into virtual, but software especially enterprise software are still being designed for 1960s environment.

-Let us look at few bad examples which we all encounter on our daily usage of computers.
+Let us look at a few bad examples which we all encounter in our daily usage of computers.

 - A shopping app sends me an alert every time it ships an item to me by SMS, App Notification and by email.
 Why do I need to be notified of the same event three times?